vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/Joel-OConnor/first-checkin.md

 #### Deliverables for next checkin:

-have user interface complete and general styling done.
-Have local storage completed and get api fully working.
+* have user interface complete and general styling done.
+* Have local storage completed and get api fully working.
+* Be making fetch call and get data into the store
+* Start testing
+* Continue building out the UI